SuadeLabs/fire/documentation/properties/purpose.md

 ## Derivative
 ### reference
-Use this enumeration value to refer to derivatives which are underlyings of other derivative positions (e.g. swaptions) In the context of [CRR][crr] Article 329, a reference derivative would be the underlying swap of a swaption.
+Use this enumeration value to refer to derivatives which are underlyings of other derivative positions (e.g. swaptions).
+In the context of [CRR][crr] Article 329, a reference derivative would be the underlying swap of a swaption.

 ## Loan